MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbbrequestgetbuffer.md

 ## Parameters

 *Request* [in]
-A handle to the framework object which represents a request from MbbCx framework, either to send a MBIM message fragment to the device, or receive a MBIM message fragment from the device.
+A handle to the framework object which represents a request from MbbCx framework, either to send a MBIM control command message to the device, or receive a MBIM control response message from the device.

 *BufferSize* [out, opt]

-A pointer to a location that receives the size, in bytes, of the MBIM message fragment.
+A pointer to a location that receives the size, in bytes, of the MBIM control message fragment.

 ## Return value
 It returns a pointer to the memory location where the MBIM message is stored:
-- When this method is called on a request object passed from [**EvtMbbDeviceSendMbimFragment**](evt-mbb-device-send-mbim-fragment.md) callback function, it points to the MBIM message from the MbbCx framework to the device.
+- When this method is called on a request object passed from [**EvtMbbDeviceSendMbimFragment**](evt-mbb-device-send-mbim-fragment.md) callback function, it points to the MBIM control command fragment sent from the MbbCx framework to the device.
 It's read-only.

-- When this method is called on a request object passed from [**EvtMbbDeviceReceiveMbimFragment**](evt-mbb-device-receive-mbim-fragment.md) callback function, it points to an empty buffer where the client driver should write the MBIM message to.
+- When this method is called on a request object passed from [**EvtMbbDeviceReceiveMbimFragment**](evt-mbb-device-receive-mbim-fragment.md) callback function, it points to an empty buffer where the client driver should write the MBIM control response to.
 This buffer is pre-allocated by the MbbCx framework, and *BufferSize* parameter specifies its size.

 ## Remarks
 For more information, see [**Handling MBIM control messages**](writing-an-mbbcx-client-driver.md#handling-mbim-control-messages).